humhub/documentation/docs/develop/stream.md

 :::note
-In our example we render a very simple and static filter navigation, for more complex and extendable stream navigations, you might want to work with separated filter blocks and panels, see `humhub\modules\stream\widgets\WallStreamFilterNavigation`.
+In our example we render a very simple and static filter navigation, for more complex and extendable stream navigations, you might want to work with separated filter blocks and panels, see `humhub\modules\stream\widgets\WallStreamFilterNavigation.`
 In such cases we would register the filters within `initFilters` instead of directly rendering them in the view.
 :::